machinegun221b/taxi-fare-predictions/README.md

 - took 5 epochs to converge on final model
 - model fit data fairly well
 - Root Mean Square Error (RMSE) = $3.8228

-### Experimenting with Hyperparameters

-To find the best set of hyperparameters to train our model.

-1. LR = 1                          BS = 50
-    - impact on model training -
-2. LR = 0.0001                BS = 50
-    - impact on model training -
-3. LR = 0.001                  BS = 500
-    - impact on training results -

 ### w/ 2 features